Willi Carlisle

-Willi Carlisle (born May 29, 1989) is an American folk singer-songwriter from Kansas, United States and based out of Arkansas, United States.
+Willi Carlisle (born May 29, 1989) is an American folk singer-songwriter from Kansas and based in Arkansas.
 His music pulls from traditional American folk music, punk music, and country music.
 Many of his songs contain themes of drug abuse, queer life, and rural American life.

 Early life

-Carlisle grew up in a musical family, with his father being a polka musician, which led to him being introduced to American folk, bluegrass, and country.
-While growing up, he participated in school musicals and was a member of his school's choir.
-Carlisle attended the University of Arkansas and got an MFA in poetry with the hopes of this teaching him how to write better folk music.
-While in the academic setting, he realized a disconnect that existed between contemporary poetry and regular people.
-This drove him to write music connecting to this group.
+Carlisle grew up in a musical family, with his father being a polka musician.
+Thus he was introduced to American folk, bluegrass, and country music.
+He participated in school musicals and was a member of his school's choir.
+Carlisle attended the University of Arkansas in Fayetteville, Arkansas earning a MFA degree in poetry with the hope of learning to write better folk music.
+While in college he realized a disconnect existed between contemporary poetry and regular people spurring him to write music connecting people.